Tiwarim386/Predicting_bike-sharing_patterns/README.md

 Built a neural network from scratch without using tensorflow/keras framework to analyse and predict on a dataset from UCI machine learning database.

+The Trained network has Training loss: 0.068 & Validation loss: 0.155

 The feedforward neural network uses backpropagation algorithm to learn from the data and makes accurate predictions

 The goal of the project was predicting daily bike rental ridership using regression